 What does money buy?

-Think about it: It buys joy, comfort, variety, fun, etc. Are we really not capable of reaching these feeling states without money?
+Think about it: It buys comfort, variety, happiness (in certain ways) fun, etc. Are we really not capable of reaching these feeling states without money?
 I know we are.

-Money can buy basic comforts, for sure and even make these feelings easier to experience.
+Money can buy comforts, for sure and even make these feelings easier to experience.
 But not always.
-Otherwise, it would mean that there are no unhappy millionaires on the planet.
-Is that really true?
 Everyone hurts.
 Everyone has losses that take time to recover from.
 Money doesn’t erase the potential of getting hurt.
-No exceptions on this one.

 Let these ideas roll around in your mind.
 Pick one or two that resonate and work with them.